82Startup-social-blockchain/blockchain/README.md

 (venv) $ pip install -r requirements.txt
 ```

 5. Run the node locally.
 You must first set address of the node as an environment variable.
+You must also set account key file as an environment variable.

 If you want to use example data to start with, run